cogentcore/core/tensor/README.md

 This package was originally developed as [etable](https://github.com/emer/etable) as part of the _emergent_ software framework.
 It always depended on the GUI framework that became Cogent Core, and having it integrated within the Core monorepo makes it easier to integrate updates, and also makes it easier to build advanced data management and visualization applications.
 For example, the [plot/plotcore](../plot/plotcore) package uses the `Table` to support flexible and powerful plotting functionality.

+It was completely rewritten in Sept 2024 to use a single data type (`tensor.Indexed`) and call signature for compute functions taking these args, to provide a simple and efficient data processing framework that greatly simplified the code and enables the [goal](../goal) language to directly transpile simplified math expressions into corresponding tensor compute code.